C. J. Goodwin: Bethany College

 After graduating from high school, Goodwin attended Bethany College.
-He would play basketball for Bethany for two seasons and transferred after his sophomore year.
+He played basketball for Bethany for two seasons and transferred after his sophomore year.
+He did not play football at Bethany.

 Fairmont State University

 Following his departure from Bethany, Goodwin would enroll in Fairmont State University for his junior year.
 After his arrival, he played in an intramural basketball game against the school's football staff.
-At the urging of his father, the late Perry Galloway, Jr., and his college roommate, future NFL player Dewey McDonald he eventually joined the Fighting Falcons football team.
+At the urging of his father, the late Perry Galloway Jr., and his college roommate, future NFL player Dewey McDonald he eventually joined the Fighting Falcons football team.

 In his first game against Clarion he would make 6 catches for 56 yards.
 On September 22, Goodwin would amass 3 catches, 104 yards, and make an 83-yard touchdown catch in a game against West Liberty University (during a game against his first cousin Daree' Goodwin).
 While matching up against West Virginia Wesleyan, he would reel in three receptions, 55 receiving yards, and a career-high two touchdowns.
 In the next game against Seton Hill, Goodwin would score on a 31-yard reception.
 On November 10, he made a career-high seven catches for 141 receiving yards in a win against Shepherd.

 After walking on his first year and having a successful season he was offered a scholarship to continue playing for Fairmont.
 Head coach Mike Lopez would be fired after Goodwin's first year playing for Fairmont and accepted a defensive coordinator position with California University of Pennsylvania.
 Goodwin finished the 2012 season third on the team with 24 receptions and 440 receiving yards.
 He also led the team with 18.3 yards per a catch and finished the season with 4 touchdown receptions.